nextstrain/augur/docs/installation/installation.md

 Other Linux distributions will likely have the same packages available, although the names may differ slightly.
 Follow [Snakemake's installation instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for your operating system.

-## Using Conda

-Alternatively, augur itself and all of its dependencies can be installed into a [Conda](https://conda.io/miniconda.html) environment:

-    conda env create -f environment.yml

-> _By default this environment is named "augur" but you can change that by providing a name to the above command with `-n <your-env-name>`_

-When that finishes, the enviroment needs to be activated whenever you want to use augur:

-    conda activate augur

 ## Install from source